MiddelkoopT/skc-workshop-2024/Notes.md

   * Create new repo:
     * Click the"+" in the upper right and select "+ New Repository"
     * Repository Name: skc-your_name
-    * Make repository private (Visiblity): check the checkbox
+    * Make repository private (Visibility): check the checkbox
     * Initialize Repository: check the checkbox
     * Click "Create Repository"
   * Navigate to your repo: